21:9 aspect ratio

-"21:9" ("twenty-one by nine") is a consumer electronics (CE) marketing term to describe the ultrawide aspect ratio of 64:27 (2.3̅7̅0̅:1 or 21.3̅:9), designed to show films recorded in CinemaScope and equivalent modern anamorphic formats.
+"21:9" ("twenty-one by nine" or "twenty-one to nine") is a consumer electronics (CE) marketing term to describe the ultrawide aspect ratio of 64:27 (2.3̅7̅0̅:1 or 21.3̅:9), designed to show films recorded in CinemaScope and equivalent modern anamorphic formats.
 The main benefit of this screen aspect ratio is a constant display height when displaying other content with a lesser aspect ratio.